btcpayserver/btcpayserver-doc/RPi4.md

 ufw enable
 ```

-Download BTCPay Server from GitHub
+Download BTCPay Server from GitHub:

 ```bash
 cd # ensure we are in root home